cms-tau-pog/TauFW/Plotter/README.md

 ```

 A full example is given in [`test/plotPico.py`](test/plotPico.py).
-This script assumes a complete list of 2016 `pico` ntuples in the [`mutau` channel](../PicoProducer/python/analysis/ModuleMuTau.py)).
+This script assumes a complete list of 2016 `pico` ntuples in the [`mutau` channel](../PicoProducer/python/analysis/ModuleMuTau.py).

 ### Joining samples
 Sometimes you want to group samples into one bigger merged sample,
-to reduce the number of backgrounds on your plots, or treat them as one in a measurement.
+to reduce the number of backgrounds on your plots, or treat them as one in a fit.
 This can be done with by using the [`MergedSample`](python/sample/MergedSample.py) class,
 but `SampleSet` provides a help function that does it for you, for example,
 ```